mikahama/syntaxmaker/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1143056.svg)](https://doi.org/10.5281/zenodo.1143056)

+Or the paper describing Syntax Maker:

+Hämäläinen, M. and Rueter, J.  2018.
+Development of an Open Source Natural Language Generation Tool for Finnish.
+In *Proceedings of the Fourth International Workshop on Computatinal Linguistics of Uralic Languages*, 51–58.

 # More information?

 Just go ahead and [take a look at the wiki](https://github.com/mikahama/syntaxmaker/wiki) or my [blog post about Syntax maker](https://mikalikes.men/create-finnish-sentences-computationally-in-python-nlg/).